yav/monadic-language-talk/talk.md

   * Micor DSL construction kit

-# Language Basics
+# Language Primitives

-  * Expressions are "pure"
+  * _Expressions_ are pure
-      - Evaluate to values
+      - evaluate to values
+      - flexible evalutaion order
+      - example: combinatorial circuits

-  * Statements are "effectful"
+  * _Statements_ are effectful
+      - have a notion of sequencing
       - do this, then do that
+      - example: a recipie

 # Monads

-  * Languages that use statements
+A _monad_ is a language that uses statements.

 # Notation